OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 Privacy

-OurPrivacy Policy governs our collection and use of your personal information.
+OurPrivacy Policygoverns our collection and use of your personal information.
 Please review those provisions, too.

 Security